ACManoa/acmanoa.github.io/greyhats.md

 We mainly compete in Capture the Flags (CTFs) & Cybersecurity focused competitions.
 Two of the main competitions we participate in are National Cyber League and the National Collegiate Cyber Defense Competition.

+## How to join?
+Our meetings are currently hosted in the ICSpace (POST 318B) and over Zoom on Tuesdays, 4:30pm-5:30pm.
+Join the Grey Hats discord via [this link](https://discord.gg/r9xm9ZCVU3) for more details.

 <br>

 <center>